zboxfs/zbox-docs/docs/api/README.md

   1. `mem`: Memory based local cache.
 This is the default value.
   2. `file`: OS file based local cache.
 Must also set `base` directory (see below) when this is specified.
-Not available in browser.
+This is not available in browser.
   3. `browser`: [IndexedDB] based local cache.
 Only available in browser.

 - `cache_size`